 DoorDash isn’t the only delivery game in town, but how does it stack up to other similar side hustles?

 DoorDash and Grubhub are very similar.
-However, when it comes right down to it, the most significant difference is the incentives DoorDash offers to drives to deliver during busy hours and meet weekly goals, giving it a slight edge in the money-making ability for drivers.
+When it comes down to it, the most significant difference is the incentives DoorDash provides to drivers to deliver during busy hours and meet weekly goals, giving it a slight advantage in the ability to make money for drivers.

 DoorDash vs. Uber Eats